joshuarubin/zb/README.md

 `go generate` is great, but sometimes it needs to be executed before a build.
 Forgetting to execute `go generate` can be a major problem if, for example, new values were added to a `stringer`.

-`zb` does it's own dependency calculation and can identify `go generate` dependencies provided an additional annotation is also present.
+`zb` does its own dependency calculation and can identify `go generate` dependencies provided an additional annotation is also present.

 The following formats are available to define dependencies of `go generate`